Drakolis/drakolis.github.io/README.md

 - Environments that fear change more than mediocrity.
 - Roles where “innovation” means copying last decade’s ideas.
 - Teams that care more about “clocking in” than solving meaningful challenges.
+- Maintaining things with low returns.
+Let's focus on features that will are bringing results.

 ## My Principles
 - Human-first design, always.
-Tech, systems, work culture—it all starts with people.
+Tech, systems, work culture — it all starts with people.
-- Creativity needs boundaries.
+- Creativity needs freedom.
 You can’t sustain great work if you’re always on fire.
+- Technical excellence, for real.
+Ensure quality starts from design to implementation and up to active use.
 - Impact > Optics.
 Button colours are not a strategy.
 - Play is serious.
 The best ideas come from exploration, not just execution.